msztolcman/versionner/README.md

 Some examples:

-    # initialise new file with version 0.1.0
+    # initialize new file with version 0.1.0
     % ver init

-    # initialise new file with version 1.0.0
+    # initialize new file with version 1.0.0
     % ver init 1.0.0

     # prints current version info